Remove Punctuation

 Periods, commas, semicolons, colons, exclamation/question marks, quotes, hyphens, dashes, parentheses, brackets, braces, slashes, and symbols like @, #, $, %, ^, &, *.

-Does it keep numbers?
+Does this tool actually keep numbers?

 Yes.
 Only punctuation and symbols are removed.
 Letters, numbers, and whitespace are preserved.